 The Civil Rights activists got what they wanted, access for blacks to a white area.
 However, a peculiar thing happened when the whites left: it turned into a bad area.
 What caused this unprecedented decline?

 Was it bad schools?
-No. The quality of a teacher is essentially meaningless once the student is in his/her teens and more money is spent on black students than their white peers.
-The quality of the student is the only important factor in school success.
+No. The quality of a teacher is essentially meaningless once the student is in his/her teens, and more money is spent on black students than their white peers.
+The quality of the student is paramount in schoolroom success.

 Is it the judicial system?
-We’ll ignore that Detroit had a black mayor from 1974 to 2014, but the answer is still no. The rate at which blacks are killed by cops is disproportionately low considering how much violent crime they commit and how much whites are killed by cops.
+We’ll ignore that Detroit had a black mayor from 1974 to 2014, likely implying there were thousands of blacks employed in all ranks of the city, but the answer is still no. The rate at which blacks are killed by cops is disproportionately low in relation to their violent crime rate and is disproportionately high for whites.
 Additionally, the National Crime Victimization Survey closely resembles that of the Uniform Crime Report released by the FBI every year.

 We also know it wasn’t the haunting presence of poverty, Detroit was utopian when the blacks arrived.